evrimulgen/logmon/README.md

 I used two goroutines to manage the two main concurent tasks:

-1/ The first one represented by the [__feeder package__](feeder) is to consume the log file, parse it into a Hit struct and sending it to the circular buffer.
+1/ The first one represented by the [__feeder package__](feeder) is to consume the log file, parse it into a Hit struct and then send it to the circular buffer.

 2/ The second one represented by the [__controller package__](controller) is to monitor and alert the user if the number of hits becomes greater than the threshold.